Vue-Organizers/Events/README.md

 # Events

-This repository is a first draft to allow vue speaker and event organizer to share their presentation.
+This repository is a first draft to allow Vue speakers and event organizers to share their presentation(s).

-The main goal is to share the hard work done by speaker on their presentation and allow event organizer and community leader to reuse them.
+The main goal is to share the hard work done by a speaker on their presentation and allow an event organizer and a community leader to reuse them.

 # How it works (WIP)

-Each root repository is a theme about vue or tools used in the vue ecosystem.
+Each root repository is a theme about Vue or tools used in the Vue ecosystem.

 In each theme repository presentation are classed by year (to avoid reading an out of date presentation)